itztiva/BotEmbed/README.md

 - Make the embed whatever you want.

--If you dont know how to create one i recomenned using https://discohook.org/ -and after that scroll to the bottom of the page and press json data editor to copy your embed data.
+- If you dont know how to create one i recommend using https://discohook.org/
+- and after that scroll to the bottom of the page and press json data editor to copy your embed data.

 - After that replace